 I was flabbergasted.
 She left me in a grayish room and laughed with her supervisor about my situation.
 “She wants an ultrasound, give her a referral to the Royal Women’s Early Pregnancy Unit and let her go,” I heard someone told her.
 When she came back, I wanted so punch her in the face, but I didn’t.
 I didn’t want an ultrasound to see my baby, I wanted to make sure he was OK.

 As a patient, one doesn’t expect this kind of treatment.
-Even if it’s true that at 8 weeks pregnant there’s little that can be done to save a baby, that’s not what one wants to hear.
+Even if it’s true that at 8 weeks there’s little that can be done to save a baby, that’s not what one wants to hear.
 A bit of compassion and manners are an asset for any doctor.
-At the end, the grumpy doctor just told me.
+At the end, the doctor just told me.
 “If the bleeding gets any heavier come back.”
-That’s the last place on Earth, I would go back to.

-Back at home, I curled up and sobbed my eyes out.
+Back at home, I curled up and sobbed.
 The one thing I wanted was my dad, who has been dead for 18 years.

-I would give anything to have him here with me now, to call him and ask “I’m getting stretchmarks, what do I do?
-I’m spotting, to which hospital shall I go?
+I would give anything to have him here with me now, to call him and ask “I’m spotting, to which hospital shall I go?
 Is my obstetrician good enough?
-I think I want an elective C-section, what do you think?”
+I think I want an elective C-section because my anxiety is getting worse?”
 He would have been my coach and the only person who could put me and my husband at ease, but he’s not here.

-Sometimes I try to image what he would say or what he would do.
-Probably, he would just smile and tell me to relax and enjoy the pregnancy… Maybe he would be as paranoid as I’m because… well… that’s his grandson inside me.
-In the meantime, I just try to think that werever he’s, he’s taking good care of us — and keeping an eye on my obstetrician.
+Sometimes I try to image what he would say or do.
+Probably, he would just smile and tell me to relax and enjoy the pregnancy… Maybe he would be as paranoid as I’m because… well… this is his grandson.
+In the meantime, I just try to think that wherever he’s, he’s taking good care of us — and keeping an eye on my obstetrician.